olorin/umad/RUNNING.md

 UMAD Indexer
 ============

-The indexer is composed of two components.
+The indexer is composed of multiple components.

 1. A listener daemon that receives notifications from systems and stuffs the URL in a Redis database.
 2. A worker daemon that pops URLs from the same database and indexes them.

+Your distiller plugins may also bring dependencies of their own.

 Requirements
 ------------